sudhanshusinghaiml/azure-ai-engineer-associate-practicals/AzureAIFoundryOrOpenAIOrGenAIApps/ReferenceNotes.md

 Which color can the API return as a dominant background color?
   - **Solution:** Only a certain set of colors can be returned by the API.
     The set of possible returned colors is black, blue, brown, gray, green, orange, pink, purple, red, teal, white, and yellow.

+- **Question 4:**
+  You are building an app that will use Azure AI Vision to detect the presence of people in a video feed.
+Which Azure AI Vision feature should you use?
+  - **Solution:** The only visual feature that provides this capability is Spatial Analysis, as OCR, Image Analysis, and face detection are not meant to analyze the presence of people in a video feed.

+-